 Papers submitted to Art Style Magazine are automatically checked for plagiarism; if a paper is plagiarized, it will not be accepted.
 All published articles go through the plagiarism scanner and must meet the ethical standards of academic conduct.
 If plagiarism is discovered in a published article, the plagiarized piece will be removed, and the author will no longer be able to publish in this magazine.

-The editors of Art Style Magazine cannot be held responsible for errors or any consequences arising from the use of information contained in essays published on the Art Style Maganize’s website.
+The editors of Art Style Magazine cannot be held responsible for errors or any consequences arising from the use of information contained in articles published on the Art Style Maganize’s website.
 Authors agree to the terms and conditions and assure that their submissions are free of third parties’ rights.

-The views and opinions expressed in the essays are those of the author and do not reflect the views of Art Style Magazine.
+The views and opinions expressed in the articles are those of the author and do not reflect the views of Art Style Magazine.
 The authors of Art Style Magazine’s essays are responsible for its content.
 Images from other sources should be fully acknowledged in the caption.
 The Art Style Magazine website provides links to third-party websites.
 However, the magazine is not responsible for the contents of those linked sites, nor for any link contained in the linked site content of external Internet sites.

 Research Publishing Ethics